LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 {:.todo} mention reasoning for checking things like valid parameter range

-### Object-oriented components
+### Object mapping

 A consequence of using RDF to instantiate components is that the parameters have no fixed order.
-While this is sufficient to describe component instantiations on a semantic level, it is insufficient for mapping parameter values to arguments in method and constructor calls that are based on a fixed ordering for parameters, which is the case for most popular programming languages.
+While this is sufficient to describe component instantiations on a semantic level, it is insufficient for mapping parameter values to arguments in method and constructor calls that are based on a fixed ordering for parameters, which is the case for most popular OOP languages.

 We introduce a new vocabulary for describing the mapping between the pure semantic parameters to arguments in method calls in OOP languages like JavaScript, hence the name _object mapping vocabulary_.